gilberthappi/nutrition-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name :  ONLINE MOVIE
+# Project Name :  NUTRTION APP

 > In this project we are making a Cinema TV webapp using an external API's
 >